Ratings: 'For Life' Finds a Little More Life With Season 2 Finale

-ABC’s “For Life” had some life with its Season 2 finale — but really, just some.

-The 50 Cent-produced drama added some viewers from last week’s episode and stayed flat in the key ratings demo.

-NBC aired all reruns of its “One Chicago” shows on Wednesday, giving everyone else a chance.
+NBC aired all reruns of its “One Chicago” (“Chicago Med,” “Chicago Fire” and “Chicago P.D.”) shows on Wednesday, giving everyone else a chance.
 ABC and Fox tied NBC atop adults 18-49, but NBC finished first in total viewers.

 Also Read: Ratings: Supersized 'Superman & Lois' Debut Lifts The CW to Most-Watched Tuesday in 2 Years